Evidence Tools

 - Social Determinants of Health.
 This strategy advances economic, social, and environmental factors that affect health outcomes.
 SDOH include the conditions in the environments in which people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks.

-- Health Equity.
-This strategy helps contribute to reducing disparities or avoidable differences among socioeconomic and demographic groups or geographical areas in health status and health outcomes such as disease, disability, or mortality.
+- Health Outcomes.
+This strategy helps contribute to reducing avoidable differences among socioeconomic and demographic groups or geographical areas in health status and health outcomes such as disease, disability, or mortality.

 - Policy.
 This strategy helps to promote decisions, laws, and regulations that promote public health practices and interventions.